 With a version control system, the very basic thing you would want to do is to make changes and tell git to track those changes.

 To start off, you need to tell git to start tracking changes in your folder.
-If you haven’t downloaded git yet, now is the time.
-There are plenty of guides for installing git and plenty of options for git clients, some of which include a user interface, which is useful for visualizing what’s going on in git.
+If you haven't downloaded git yet, now is the time.
+There are plenty of guides for installing git and plenty of options for git clients, some of which include a user interface, which is useful for visualizing what's going on in git.
 Just choose any one.
-I use GitKraken.
+For now we'll just be working with the command line.

 Let's say we want to version control a folder called